amolsood/notes/AWS/HA & Scaling/Highlights.md

   - Easiest, AWS Recommended, more granularity, supports versioning.
 Favored solution over configurations
   - User data is included in template or configuration.
 If user data has to be changed, the versioning shall be done and new version shall be created for that launch template with updated user data
 - Auto scaling
-  - Auto scaling is important to build a highly available application - Sel answers that spread resources out over multiple AZs and utilize load balancers
+  - Auto scaling is important to build a highly available application - Select answers that spread resources out over multiple AZs and utilize load balancers
   - Auto scaling groups will contain the location of where the instances will live
   - Its vital to select a load balancer for instances to live behind
-  - Mix, Max and desired are the 3 most important settings
+  - Min, Max and desired are the 3 most important settings
   - SNS can act as a notification tool
   - Will balance EC2 instances across the AZs
 - Scaling Policies